 The professorship is named for Eugene Patterson, a journalist and civil rights activist.
 The Patterson Chair, endowed by a gift from the Poynter Fund (now the Tampa Bay Times Fund), is named in honor of the former editor-in-chief and chief executive officer of The St. Petersburg Times, whose earlier work as editor of the Atlanta Constitution (now The Atlanta-Journal Constitution) set a benchmark for coverage of the civil rights movement.

 Patterson also served three years as managing editor at The Washington Post.
 He taught at Duke in the public policy program from 1971 to 1972, served on the university’s board of trustees from 1988 to 1994 and holds an honorary doctorate from Duke, awarded in 1978.

 This year, Duke will announce two Patterson professors, which has precedent.
 When the Patterson professorship was established at Duke in 1998, it was jointly held by Susan Tifft and Alex S. Jones until Jones departed in 2000 to become the director of the Shorenstein Center on Media, Politics and Public Policy at Harvard University.

-Veteran editor and educator Stephen Buckley to join journalism faculty of Duke’s Sanford School of Public Policy
+Related: Veteran editor & educator Stephen Buckley to join faculty

 Stephen Buckley, a veteran editor and educator who worked at The Washington Post, Tampa Bay Times and the Poynter Institute, has been chosen as one of two new Eugene C. Patterson Professors of the Practice of Journalism and Public Policy at Duke University’s Sanford School of Public Policy.